Myelogram of the Spine

 Balancing Risks and Benefits

-While the risks and side effects associated with myelography can be concerning, it’s important to balance these against the benefits of the test.
-Myelography can provide critical information that other tests may not be able to, which can be vital for accurate diagnosis and treatment planning.
+While patients should learn about the risks and side effects associated with myelography, it’s important to balance these against the benefits of the test.
+Myelography can provide critical information that other tests cannot provide.
+Furthermore, that data can aid in an accurate diagnosis for treatment planning.
 Always discuss any concerns with your healthcare provider to make an informed decision about the procedure.

 If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.